BylHitchen/Portfolio/README.md

 Let’s get started!

 ### Wrangling data in Excel
-In the exercise I was tasked with applying a variety of formatting and calculation techniques that i have learned recently.
+In this exercise I was tasked with applying a variety of formatting and calculation techniques that i have learned recently.
 My objective was to compile an executive summary showcasing the month-by-month profit margin performance for the first quarter of the current year, comparing it to the same period from the previous year.

 ![unwrangled data](https://github.com/BylHitchen/Portfolio/blob/main/unwrangle.JPG?raw=true)